-A student who drops an audited class by the fifth $(5^{th})$ class day (fall/spring) is eligible for a full refund.
-No refund for an audited class is given after the fifth $(5^{th})$ class day.
-Full refunds also apply to a student who drops an audited class by the third $(3^{rd})$ class day for the full summer session, by the second $(2^{nd})$ class day for the summer I and II, and the first $(1^{st})$ class day for the Minimester.
+A student who drops an audited course by the fifth (5th) class day (fall/spring) is eligible for a full refund.
+No refund for an audited class is given after the fifth (5th) class day.
+Full refunds also apply to a student who drops an audited class by the third (3rd) class day for the full summer session, by the second (2nd) class day for summer I and II, and by the first (1st) class day for the Minimester.
 No refunds are given after the designated class drop date.